Sales People Will Go to Bat for Leaders They Trust

 The problem with this approach is that people are willing to let a number down.
 It’s not personal.
 It’s not a purpose.
 It’s not something to believe in.
 Yet most companies choose to sacrifice the people for the numbers, not the numbers for the people.
 And as author Simon Sinek points out, “That’s a little bit backwards.
 When you put the people first, watch what happens to the numbers.
 The people will give more and more.”

-Just think about the best bosses you’ve had in your own career.
+Just think about the leadership qualities in the best bosses you’ve had in your career.
 Sure, they had high expectations for you.
-They likely also saw your potential and held you accountable to yourself so that you could achieve those expectations.
+They likely also saw your full potential (even when you didn’t) and held you accountable to yourself so that you could achieve those expectations.
 They spent the time and invested in your growth.
 And because they “walked the walk,” they inspired you with the impact you could make.
 They believed in you, and because of this, they could be brutally honest with you.
 You didn’t like it, but you knew they had your best interest in mind.
 You trusted them.
 And you didn’t want to let them down.

 Salespeople may not be willing to go to bat for a number, but they will put it all out there for a leader they trust and respect.
 And the leaders who are most effective at this are those who excel at and are committed to coaching their people.